-The richness of the diverse human experience is reflected in the wide array of skin tones found around the world.
-Melanin is the pigment that gives color to the skin and helps to protect it from sun damage.
-The darkening of the skin that occurs after exposure to the sun is actually part of the skin’s natural process of protection from sun damage.
-Hormonal changes can also lead to increased melanin production and changes in skin tone.
+Today, a wide spectrum of skin tones can be found in all parts of the world.
+Melanin is the pigment that gives color to the skin.
+The darkening of the skin that occurs after exposure to the sun is actually part of the skin’s natural protection process from sun damage.
+Changes in skin tones can also be caused by hormonal changes due to increased melanin production.

-Melasma is a skin condition characterized by patches of dark discoloration of the skin.
-The patches tend to be symmetrical.
-That means they usually appear on both sides of the body in a similar pattern, such as on both cheeks, for example.
+Melasma is a skin condition characterized by symmetrical patches of dark discoloration of the skin.
+What this means is that these patches will often appear in a similar pattern on both sides of the body.
+For example, they could appear on both cheeks.
 Melasma is a form of hyperpigmentation.
-Hyperpigmentation means simply an overabundance of pigmentation.
+Hyperpigmentation simply means an overabundance of pigmentation.

 Melasma is more common among women than men, and it usually affects young women more frequently than older women.
 Pregnant women can experience melasma during pregnancy as a result of hormonal changes.
 This is sometimes called “the mask of pregnancy.”

 Melasma is one form of hyperpigmentation, and it may sometimes share an appearance similar to other forms of the condition.
 For example, post-inflammatory hyperpigmentation (PIH) is a form of hyperpigmentation that results from inflammation or trauma to the skin.
 However, melasma is more likely to affect the forehead, cheeks, nose, chin, and lips.
 Other sun-exposed areas, like forearms and neck, also can be involved.

 Melasma is often identified by its characteristic symmetric distribution and patchy appearance.